elgbar/hex/README.md

 # Hex

-A simple turn based strategy game aiming to clone Slay.
+A simple turn based strategy game aiming to clone the gameplay of Slay.

 ![Level select screen](./images/levelselect.png)